chimms1/NRU-WiFi-Simulator/README.md

  ```
 6. Setting a seed value will help in recreating UE deployments.

-## NOTE
+### NOTE
 1. Currently, only a single NR-U BS and WiFi AP can be used.
-2. As of now load can be varied only once.
-3. Increasing users to more than 30 may cause a decrease in SINR.
+2. Increasing users to more than 30 may cause a decrease in SINR.
-4. Exceptions are not handled in many cases.
+3. Exceptions are not handled in many cases.
-5. Internal code may lack documentation in a few places.
+4. Internal code may lack documentation in a few places.
-6. Complete research work done in this project is yet to be released
+5. Complete research work done in this project will be published in 2025-26.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Branch Info
-1. `main`: has contents of rl-dfs
-2. `rl-dfs`: Contains algorithm with 7 states for Dynamic Frame Selection based on Q-Learning
-3. `Power-State`: Contains algorithm with 21 states for energy efficient Dynamic Frame Selection based on Q-Learning
-4. `dyna-q`: Contains algorithm with 21 states for energy efficient Dynamic Frame Selection based on Dyna-Q+
-5. `CSMA/CA`: Development branch used to test implementation of CSMA/CA algorithm present in main file.
-6. `dev-y`: Development branch, used for implementation and testing
+### Results Generated from Experiments

+The experiment setups and their accumulated data are present in the directory `Results-Generation` in `main` branch.

 <!-- ROADMAP -->
 <!-- ## Roadmap